wh1200/idea-code-plugin/README.md

 /Applications/IntelliJ IDEA.app/Contents/plugins/SpringBoot/lib/spring-boot-run.jar
 /Users/wuhao/Library/Application Support/IntelliJIdea2018.1/vuejs/lib/vuejs.jar
 /Applications/IntelliJ IDEA.app/Contents/plugins/yaml/lib/yaml.jar

-然后选择 Build - Prepare Plugin Module For Deployment，构建完成之后在项目目录下会生成zip文件，该文件即为idea插件的安装文件
+Then select Build - Prepare Plugin Module For Deployment.
+After the build is completed, a zip file will be generated in the project directory.
+The file is the installation file for the idea plug-in.

+> Note that the VueJS plugin is located in the user plugin installation directory instead of the IDEA installation directory.
+For Mac users, the plugin directory is in path of "~/Library/Application Support/Intellij IDEA/".